HttpAnimation/SilverOS/README.md

 # SilverOS

-SilverOS is an operating system simulator designed for educational purposes.
+SilverOS is an operating system simulator designed for being :3.

 ## Installation